 Modern interdisciplinary challenges in the biological and chemical sciences require that the student be trained in a broad background of chemistry, biophysics, genetics and molecular biology.
 The Biochemistry major at AMU aims to provide a rigorous and modern introduction to the chemical and biochemical sciences in an environment that incorporates classroom teaching, class-associated lab experiences, an introduction to the scientific literature and an emphasis on independent research.
 Together, these strategies and opportunities foster the development of independent thinking and complex problem solving skills, along with the technical proficiency characteristic of the effective scientist in the biochemical sciences.

 - Facilities and Resources

 - Alumni Profiles

-Along with these interdisciplinary challenges comes need to expose the student and future scientist to a broad background in chemistry, biophysics, genetics and molecular biology.
+Along with these interdisciplinary challenges comes the need to expose the student and future scientist to a broad background in chemistry, biophysics, genetics and molecular biology.
 The Biochemistry major at AMU will provide this rigorous and modern introduction to the chemical and biochemical sciences in an environment that incorporates both classroom teaching and independent research.
-Together, these pedagogical strategies foster the development of independent thinking skills, complex problem solving skills, and the technical skills characteristic of the effective scientist.
+Together, these pedagogical strategies foster the development of independent thinking skills, complex problem-solving skills, and the technical skills characteristic of the effective scientist.